 Tarnished Plant Bug

 There are several species of tarnished plant bugs in the U.S., with the most common being Lygus lineolaris.
-Tarnished plant bugs are winged gray or brown insects, oval in shape.
+Tarnished plant bugs are winged gray, greenish, or brown insects, oval in shape.
 They have a brassy or "tarnished" color.
 They are brown mottled with yellow, bronze, or reddish marks and each forewing has a black tip with a yellow triangle.
 These are very small insects, only about 1/4 inch in size.

 The adult females emerge in spring as strawberry flower buds appear when they lay eggs.
 The nymphs hatch and feed on the blossoms and developing strawberry seeds, resulting in misshapen fruit.
 To control these pests organically:

 - Remove weed and other plant debris near your berry patch to remove egg-laying environments.

 - Place white sticky traps around the garden to trap bugs; check them daily to make sure you are not catching beneficial insects.

 - Plant pollen-producing plants around the garden, which will attract natural predators of tarnished plant bugs, such as big-eyed bugs, damsel bugs, and pirate bugs.

 - Try to keep the garden as weed-free as possible during the blooming and fruiting season.
 Weeds that tarnished plant bugs feed on include dandelion, chickweed, lamb’s quarters, smartweed, wild mustard, curly doc, and pigweed.